Nominal Recursors as Epi-Recursors: Extended Technical Report: More Related Work

 In \emph{strong HOAS}, as implemented in dedicated logical frameworks \cite{DBLP:conf/cade/PfenningS99,abellaJournalPaper,beluga}, the $\lambda$-constructor has type $(\Trm \ra \Trm) \ra \Trm$.
 Here, the difficulty with recursion is not the non-freeness of the constructors, but the fact that binding constructors are not recursable in the typical well-foundedness manner.
 Solutions to this have been designed using modality operators \cite{DBLP:journals/tcs/SchurmannDP01} and contextual types \cite{DBLP:conf/esop/0001P17}.
-Recursion mechanisms have also been designed within \emph{weak HOAS}, \cite{weakHOAS}, where the $\lambda$-constructor, having type $(\Var \ra \Trm) \ra \Trm$, \emph{is} standardly recursable---yielding a free datatype that contains all terms but also additional entities referred to as ``exotic terms''.
+Recursion mechanisms have also been designed within \emph{weak HOAS} \cite{weakHOAS}, where the $\lambda$-constructor, having type $(\Var \ra \Trm) \ra \Trm$, \emph{is} standardly recursable---yielding a free datatype that contains all terms but also additional entities referred to as ``exotic terms''.
 Partly due to the exotic terms, this free datatype is not very helpful for recursively defining useful functions on terms.
-But the situation is significantly improved in a variant called \emph{parametric HOAS (PHOAS)} \cite{chlipalaParamHOAS2008}.
-The functions definable recursively in PHOAS seem to be exactly those definable via the semantic interpretation pattern. \looseness=-1
+But the situation is significantly improved in a variant called \emph{parametric HOAS (PHOAS)} \cite{chlipalaParamHOAS2008}, which accommodates recursive definitions in the style of the semantic-interpretation pattern (\S\ref{subsec-semInt}). \looseness=-1

-A nominal/HOAS hybrid can be found in Gordon and Melham's characterization of the $\lambda$-term datatype \cite{DBLP:conf/tphol/GordonM96}, which employs the nameful constructors but features weak-HOAS style recursion over $\Lm$.
-Norrish inferred his swap/free recursor $r_4$ from the Gordon-Melham one.
-Weak-HOAS recursion also has interesting connections with nameless recursion: In presheaf toposes as in Fiore et al.~\cite{fio-abs}, Hofmann \cite{DBLP:conf/lics/Hofmann99} and Ambler et al.~\cite{DBLP:conf/icfp/AmblerCM03}, the function space $\Var \Ra T$ is isomorphic to the De Bruijn level shifting transformation applied to $T$; this effectively equates the weak-HOAS and nameless recursors. \looseness=-1
+A nominal/HOAS hybrid can be found in Gordon and Melham's characterization of the $\lambda$-term datatype \cite{DBLP:conf/tphol/GordonM96}, which employs the nameful constructors but features weak-HOAS style recursion over $\Lm$. \citet{primrecFOAS-Norrish04} inferred his swap/free recursor $r_4$ from the Gordon-Melham one.
+Weak-HOAS recursion also has interesting connections with nameless recursion: In presheaf toposes as in \citet{fio-abs}, \citet{DBLP:conf/lics/Hofmann99} and \citet{DBLP:conf/icfp/AmblerCM03}, the function space $\Var \Ra T$ is isomorphic to the De Bruijn level-shifting transformation applied to $T$; this effectively equates the weak-HOAS and nameless recursors. \looseness=-1